Atlas is Your Perfect Context: One-Shot Customization for Generalizable Foundational Medical Image Segmentation: Experiments

 \textbf{Protocol and metrics.} Following \cite{ouyang2022_TMI_SSLALP}, we adopt a 5-fold cross-validation protocol, where one sample from the remaining validation set is used as the context support for testing the query images in each fold.
 For datasets with multiple categories, each category is treated as a segmentation context.
+All data preprocessing procedures strictly follow the standard pipeline established by MedSAM \cite{ma2024nc_medsam}.
 Four metrics are used: \textbf{1)} Dice measuring the overlap between the prediction and ground truth; \textbf{2)} NSD (Normalized Surface Dice) measuring the agreement between two surfaces within a specified tolerance; \textbf{3)} HD (Hausdorff Distance 95) quantifying the boundary error by computing the 95th percentile of the Hausdorff distance, lower better; \textbf{4)} clDice (centerline Dice) emphasizing the correctness of the centerline connectivity, especially suitable for vessel.